silviodeigiudici/RetiDiCalcolatori/page_example/README.md

     DB stucture:
         - a database for all buildings
-        - a database for each building with classrooms in each classroom we have information and comments
+        - a database for each building with classrooms in each classroom we have informations and comments

 2) run nodejs:
     $ node classroom.js X N  {X = building name; N = number of the classroom we want access to}